 Where underlying securities or indexes associated with long and short positions of equal amounts are not exactly the same, but are closely correlated (e.g., a broad stock index and a large capitalization sub-index), the insurer must apply the correlation factor method described in section 5.5.2.
 The capital requirement for the combined position is equal to the multiplication of F by the amount of the long position.
-If the insurer has not held a short position over the entire period covered in the correlation factor calculation, but the security or index underlying the short position has quotations that have been published at least weekly for at least the past two years, the insurer may perform the calculation as if it had held the short position over the entire periods in which the positions were not actually held, and mutual funds that are actively managed externally may not be recognized as an offsetting short position in an inexact hedging relationship.
+If the insurer has not held a short position over the entire period covered in the correlation factor calculation, but the security or index underlying the short position has quotations that have been published at least weekly for at least the past two years, the insurer may perform the calculation as if it had held the short position over the entire period.
+However, returns for actively managed short positions may not be inferred for periods in which the positions were not actually held, and mutual funds that are actively managed externally may not be recognized as an offsetting short position in an inexact hedging relationship.